 It usually takes anywhere from five business days to two calendar days for a new credit card to arrive.
 If you’re worried about how fast you can get a credit card, there are options for expediting the process, such as applying for preapproval or requesting expedited shipping.

 Now that you know how long does it takes to get a new credit card, you can start shopping around for the right card to apply for.
-The SoFi Credit Card offers up to 2% cash back to help you reach your financial goals.
+For a limited time, new credit card holders† who also sign up for a SoFi Checking and Savings with direct deposit can start earning 3% cash back rewards on all eligible credit card purchases for 365 days*.
+Offer ends 12/31/22.

 How many days does it typically take to get a credit card?